 When I started photography, I felt intimidated by the list of essential photography equipment I thought I needed.
-Practice soon made me realise that the latest gear means nothing without skill and a good eye.
-I started with an old crop-sensor DSLR and a couple of second-hand lenses.

 I’ve since updated my gear.
 But on location photo shoots, I still usually restrict myself to packing one camera, two lenses and UV filters, cleaning gear.
 Sometimes I’ll bring a tripod and shutter release.